brentzundel/rwot11-the-hague/draft-documents/selective-correlation.md

 while minimizing all unnecessary data.

-Though essential as part of security best practices, minimal disclosure of data is vital for maintaining the privacy of people using digital identities.
+Though essential as part of security best practices, minimal disclosure of data is vital for maintaining the privacy of people using digital credentials.
 Special attention must be paid when collecting and sharing data, to limit that sharing to only that which is absolutely necessary.

 The concept of data minimization guides the design and implementation of personal data protection regulations, such as the General Data Protection